 “I ask you to remember, not every man that bears the mark of the castaway, is a castaway at heart.”

 To me J.M.
-Coetzee’s story Foe is a function of three distinct points of view that takes the reader from a manageable settled feeling, to a further state of evaluation, and finally to an interpretative position.
-From a traditional fictional novel it gradually transforms all the way to the more intricate patterns of a piece of meta-fiction.
-The maddening thing is that you are never sure where the story ended and the retrospective or fantasy began.
+Coetzee’s story Foe is a function of three distinct points of view that takes the reader from a manageable feeling, to a further state of evaluation, and finally to an interpretative position.
+From a traditional novel it transforms all the way to the more intricate patterns of a meta-fiction that almost leaves you paralyzed.
+The maddening thing is that you’re never sure where the story ended and the retrospective or fantasy began.
 That I suppose, is left for the reader to figure out.
-This book starts off in a rather straightforward manner, maintaining an honest and an eerie feeling from the outset.
+This book starts off in a rather straightforward manner, maintaining an honest narrative but an eerie feeling from the outset.
 Let’s get the easy stuff out of the way.
 The narrator, a young woman named Susan Barton tells the reader about her life in England with her French father and English mother.
 She has a two-year-old daughter who was abducted without a trace by a lone Englishman.
 With few leads and nothing but misfortune coming her way, Susan goes south to Brazil to sniff out the trail.
 (I was never sure how Susan came to believe her daughter was in Brazil.
-The only mention was of a “New World” and if this is a reference to Defoe’s Robinson Crusoe then that was lost on me).
-Searching and searching and finding nothing, Susan is beginning to lose hope, but never her determination.
+The only mention was of a “New World” and if this is a reference to Defoe’s Robinson Crusoe it was lost on me).
+Searching and searching and finding nothing, Susan is beginning to lose hope, but stays determined.
 She boards a ship destined for southern Europe when a brief tryst with the captain leads to an unimaginable, epic, wayward travel complete with thoughts of her own personal demise.

 “They put me in a boat with the captain’s corpse beside me, and set us adrift.
 Why they chose to cast me away I do not know.
 But those whom we have abused we customarily grow to hate, and wish never to lay eyes on again.
 The heart of man is a dark forest.”

 A postmodern redux of Daniel Defoe’s Robinson Crusoe.
-One hundred and fifty or so years after the original, the author stays true using two of the more pronounced characters, encountering mutineers, being threatened by the fear of cannibals and other similar internal motivations like the personal joy found in isolating one’s self from society.
-The author does establish a different approach by using a strong, willfull female narrator to tell the story on her own terms, and throwing her into a situation where gender equality let alone insubordination was a non-starter.
+One hundred and fifty or so years after the original, the author stays true using two of the more pronounced characters, encountering mutineers, being threatened by the fear of cannibals and other similar internal motivations like the personal joy and resulting conflicts found in isolating one’s self from society.
+The author does establish a different approach by using a strong, willful female narrator to tell the story on her own terms, and throwing her into a situation where gender equality let alone insubordination was a non-starter.
 Coetzee’s Crusoe seemed to lack a diversified motivation and purpose that Defoe’s seemed to have.
 So while there are parallels, there is also an artistic license that can’t be denied.
-Both Robinson Crusoe haters and lovers can enjoy this version of the story.

 “I thought I was myself and this girl a creature from another order speaking words you made up for her.
 But now I am full of doubt.
 Nothing is left to me but doubt.
 I am doubt itself.
 Who is speaking too me?
 Am I a phantom too?
 To what order do I belong?
 And you: who are you?”